Join me!

 As I have learned more about plants over the years, one of the things I have discovered is methods for using plants to naturally repel mosquitoes.

-This both allows me to appreciate the natural benefits of plants while also avoiding the use of potentially damaging chemicals in commercial bug sprays.
+This allows me to appreciate the natural benefits of plants while also avoiding the use of potentially damaging chemicals in commercial bug sprays.

 Over time, I developed my natural bug spray which is made with essential oils and has worked wonders when it’s mosquito season.
-Another method that I use to deter mosquitoes is burning branches of herbs over the fire pit (or campfire).

 History of Burning Herbs